AllenDowney/ThinkDSP2/_sources/index.md

 - Create a new Conda environment called `ThinkDSP2` with Python 3.12
 - Install all required packages from `requirements.txt`

-**Alternative: Manual installation**

-If you prefer not to use `make`, you can create the environment manually:
+If you prefer, you can create the environment manually:

 ```
 cd ThinkDSP2